-I recently purchased a small package of Miyuki 24 karat gold plated Delicas, and they have raised my bead stitched pendants to a whole new level of glam.
+I recently purchased a small package of Miyuki 24 karat gold plated Delicas, and they have raised my bead stitched pendants to a whole new level.
 I am so glad I made that purchase.
 They’re a little pricey, but I got a decent deal through Artbeads.
 Typically when I am beading, an occasional seed bead goes flying off onto the floor.
 They’re so inexpensive that I don’t bother looking for them.
 They disappear when I vacuum.
 But not these guys.
 So far none have bounced off, but if they do, I’ll be down on the floor with a mag light.

 I used all Delica’s: white, gold, turquoise and aqua.
 Along with Fireline beading thread.

-I created this simple diamond pattern for my first project with the gold beads.
+I created this simple brick stitched diamond pattern for my first project with the gold beads.
 I started my project at the longest row of the bottom diamond.
 I worked my rows going down to it’s point, and tied off my thread.
 Then I picked up the tail at that longest row and continued working rows to the top of the white diamond.

 To get started I added a stop bead to my thread.

 1 – Add 1 gold and 1 aqua bead.
 Pass needle from left to right through gold bead.

 2 – Pass needle down through aqua bead.

 3 – Pass needle up through gold bead.

 4 – Pass needle back down through aqua bead.
 Beads should be sitting side by side.